 The incurrence of a payback obligation for an NRSA recipient is solely dependent upon when NRSA support was received.
-This section reflects current Payback requirements for individuals supported on/after June 10, 1993.
-Payback requirements for individuals supported before June 10, 1993 are found on the Payback Service Center Home Page.
+This section reflects current Payback requirements for individuals.

 Predoctoral Recipients.
 For predoctoral trainees no payback obligation is incurred.
 Thus a Payback Agreement Form (PHS 6031) is not required.